Skip to main content

 Frequently Asked Questions

-Sakura Gamer is a simulation game.
+Sakura Gamer is a simulation game with anime and erotic themes.

 Sakura Gamer was released on October 5, 2017.